-- (a) The curriculum of the Master of Science (except Master of Science in the field of Food Industry: Management and Marketing) or the Master of Science in Environmental Management shall normally extend over one academic year of full-time study or two academic years of part-time study.
+- (a) The curriculum of the Master of Science (except Master of Science in the field of Food Industry: Management and Marketing, and Master of Science in the field of Chemical Technologies for Health and Materials) or the Master of Science in Environmental Management shall normally extend over one academic year of full-time study or two academic years of part-time study.
 Candidates in either degree shall not be permitted to extend their studies beyond the maximum period of registration of two academic years of full-time study or three academic years of part-time study, unless otherwise permitted or required by the Board of the Faculty. - (b) The curriculum of the Master of Science in the field of Food Industry: Management and Marketing shall normally extend over one academic year of full-time study.
-Candidates shall not be permitted to extend their studies beyond the maximum period of registration of two academic years of full-time study, unless otherwise permitted or required by the Board of the Faculty.
+Candidates shall not be permitted to extend their studies beyond the maximum period of registration of two academic years of full-time study, unless otherwise permitted or required by the Board of the Faculty. - (c) The curriculum of the Master of Science in the field of Chemical Technologies for Health and